charcoalphp/charcoal/docs/delegates-lookup.md

 ```

 > 👉 The order of the delegate stack is important.
 They are looked in the order they are added, so the first match is returned.
 Use the `prependDelegate($delegate)` method to add a delegate to the front of the stack (top priority).

-Delegates can be registered with:

--   `setDelegates()` — to replace stack with a new collection of delegates.
--   `addDelegate()` — to add a delegate to the end of the stack.
--   `prependDelegate()` — to add a delegate to the beginning of the stack.